-As emerged from the focus groups analyses, discussing upon the issue of violence at the beginning of each school year (and then on a regular basis during the school year, as we will see below) is very important for the prevention, management and combatting of violence.
-This discussion would engage teachers, school principals, parents and students in a dialogue, so as to reach mutual understanding and agreement on a mutually agreed charter/school plan based on the principles of EDC/ HRE, such as tolerance, inclusion, and respect.
+As emerged from the focus groups' analyses, discussion around the issue of violence at the beginning of each school year (and then on a regular basis during the school year, as we will see below) is very important for the prevention, management and combatting of violence.
+This discussion would engage teachers, school principals, parents and students in dialogue, allowing mutual understanding and agreement on a mutually agreed charter/school plan based on the principles of EDC/HRE, such as tolerance, inclusion, and respect.

-Developing Students' active participation in school governance
+Developing students' active participation in school governance

-Students are themselves a vital stakeholder in the school community and should feel that the school meets their expectations and needs.
-School governance should encourage the development of active democratic citizenship on the part of the students (Down & Smyth, 2012; Whitty, 2002), that is, among other things, active participation of the students in the formation of the school life regulations and activities (Biesta, Lawy& Kelly, 2009).
+Students are themselves vital stakeholders in the school community and should feel that the school meets their expectations and needs.
+School governance should encourage the development of active democratic citizenship on the part of the students (Down & Smyth, 2012; Whitty, 2002), that is, among other things, the active participation of the students in the formation of school life regulations and activities (Biesta, Lawy & Kelly, 2009).
 This could be achieved by the utilisation of the institution of students' councils for the promotion of school dialogue.